yurynovozhilov/MAT_CSCM_CONCRETE_NOVOZHILOV/BINDER_README.md

 1. Click the Binder badge above
 2. Wait for the environment to build (first time may take a few minutes)
-3. The `curves.ipynb` notebook will open automatically
+3. The `cscm.ipynb` notebook will open automatically
 4. Run cells to generate concrete material curves and visualizations

 ## 🔄 Updating